tommyyong93/550Project/README.md

 We have a MySQL instance set up on Amazon Web Services.
 We use a Node/Express backend and the frontend is developed using the React library with additional components taken from Blueprint and Google Map React.
 The majority of styling has been done manually.

 ## Data
+We collected data from the CMS from their ['Provider Information'](https://data.cms.gov/provider-data/dataset/4pq5-n9py) and ['COVID-19 Nursing Home"](https://data.cms.gov/Special-Programs-Initiatives-COVID-19-Nursing-Home/COVID-19-Nursing-Home-Dataset/s2uc-8wxp) datasets.

 ## Database
+Both the Nursing Home Compare Provider Info and the COVID-19 Nursing Home Dataset contain location attributes - street, city, state, zip code.
+Location information is functionally dependent on the Federal Provider Number FPN (FPN), which serves as the primary key for both datasets.
+Therefore, Location is broken out into its own relation to eliminate redundancy.

+Both datasets also contain certified bed attributes that are, likewise, functionally dependent on the FPN and, likewise, broken out to be included in a separate Providers relation to eliminate redundancy.
+The Providers relation also contains Provider Info’s static information about ownership and operations.

 ## Sample images of Nurse Next Door